Dog hind leg weakness can be caused by a number of things including injury, arthritis and degenerative myelopathy.

 - Bi Ji Tian (Morinda, aka morinda root) warms and strengthens the back.

-- Chuan Niu Xi (Cyathula, aka cyathula root) tonifies kidney and strengthens the hind limbs.
+- Chuan Niu Xi (Cyathula, aka cyathula root) tonifies the kidney and strengthens the hind limbs.

 - Du Zhong (Eucommia, aka eucommia bark) to tonifies Kidney and strengthens back.